nschnettler/ComposePreferences/README.md

 - ListPreference: A PreferenceItem that displays a list of entries as a dialog.
 Only one entry can be selected at any given time.
 - MultiSelectListPreference: A PreferenceItem that displays a list of entries as a dialog.
 Multiple entries can be selected at the same time.
 - SeekBarPreference: A PreferenceItem that displays a seekBar and the currently selected value.
+- DropDownPreference: A PreferenceItem that displays a list of entries as a dropdown menu.
+Only one entry can be selected at any given time.

 ## Usage
 To use ComposePreferences, create a DataStore and simply add a PreferenceScreen to your App: